paymentspring/paymentspring-php/README.md

 ```

 #### Charge Token
-*Note: The API wrapper doesn't have a built in way of creating or fetching tokens.
+*Note: This library doesn't currently have a built in way of creating or fetching tokens.
 You could, however, use the `makeRequest` function*

    **PaymentSpring Token** string
    **Amount in Cents** integer